aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Lab 1/Readme.md

 ## Step 1: Reward Function Championship
 Form a team with the other attendees at your table.
 Your team needs to create a reward function that will power you car, and the first team to reach the middle of the hairpin (the next turn on the track) with screenshot proof wins.
+The following image shows you where the finish line is.
+Note the finish line won't be on the track, so if you get halfway through the hairpin that is it, take a screenshot and shout out!

 ![RewardFunctionChallenge](img/StraightTrack.png)